 Order Aranea.
 All spiders are included in the order Aranea.
 Spiders have 4 pair of legs, no antennae and from 1 to 4 pairs of eyes.
 As in all arachnids, the first pair of appendages behind the mouth is called chelicerae and in spiders these appear as hollow fangs.
 Poison glands are connected to the fangs which are used to subdue prey.
 Spiders feed by external digestion.
 When a spider bites its prey, it injects venom and a digestive enzyme.
 The function of the digestive enzyme is to dissolve the internal parts of its prey so the spiders can subsequently “suck it dry” with its hollow fangs.
 Most species of spiders are relatively harmless to humans.
-In fact, the fangs of most spiders are too small and weak to penetrate thicker human skin.
-A few spiders are potentially harmful to humans and will be discussed.
+In fact, the fangs of most spiders are too small and weak to penetrate thicker human skin or in many cases even the thinest of human skin.
+The bites of a few species of spiders are potentially harmful to humans.

 Western Black Widow, Lactrodectus hesperus.
 This is the species most commonly associated with the name black widow in the Western United States.

 Female Black Widows, Lactrodectus hesperus.Left Image Dr. Kaae.
 Right Image Gravid or Full of Eggs.
 Courtesy James Gathaway CDC Photo Library.

 Only the female of the species is dangerous and is named after the practice of killing the male immediately after copulation.
 In actuality, the female is usually pretty well-fed, and more times than not the male escapes before being consumed.
 As with many spiders, males are many times smaller than the females and brownish in color with pearly markings on the top of the abdomen.
 As with many spiders, the male’s pedipalps are club-shaped, quite large and used to transfer sperm to the female.

 Male Black Widow with Clubbed Pedipalps.